About the NRCan National Non-Destructive Testing Certification Body

 At this time, certification processing and services are likely to be disrupted, delayed, and/or postponed.
 Temporary accommodations and extensions relating to initial certifications and renewals/recertifications will be provided for select candidates.
 Please visit our NDT Certification Body COVID-19 Program Updates page for more information.

-Recertification due dates are fast approaching, with some certificate holders requiring recertification for one or more of their NDT certifications as early as January 15, 2020.
-Certificate holders who do not successfully complete the required recertification examination(s) by the date that their method/sector-specific recertification is due will:
+Recertification due dates are fast approaching.
+Certificate holders who do not successfully complete the required recertification requirements and examination(s) by the date that their method/sector-specific recertification is due will no longer hold valid certification.

-To avoid processing and examination scheduling delays, and to avoid decertification, the NRCan NDTCB recommends applying for your recertification(s) as soon as possible if one or more of your certifications are due for recertification in 2020, 2021, or 2022 and are within the recertification transition period.
+To avoid processing and examination scheduling delays, and to avoid decertification, the NRCan NDTCB recommends applying for your recertification(s) as soon as possible if one or more of your certifications are due for recertification in 2020, 2021, or 2022 and are within the recertification transition period, or are due for recertification within the next fifteen (15) months.

 Natural Resources Canada (NRCan) manages the national program in Canada that certifies people who perform non-destructive testing (NDT).